jayantkhanna1/jayantkhanna1/README.md

 # Hi there, I'm Jayant Khanna 👋

 <i>
 Hi, I'm Jayant Khanna.
-I am currently in my third year of a Btech programme at Graphic Era University in Dehradun.
+I am currently in my final year of a Btech programme at Graphic Era University in Dehradun.
 I am a passionate self-taught <b>full-stack web developer, an ethical hacker and a freelance Python/Django developer </b> from india.
 My passion for software is coming up with ideas and turning them into beautiful interfaces.
 I give my creations a lot of consideration when it comes to their experience, architecture, and coding quality.
 <img align="right" src="images_used/code.gif" height="350px" width="350px">
 </i>
 <br>